VA Home Loan Benefits for Veterans and Wounded Warriors

 2. VA loans are government guaranteed

 VA-guaranteed loans are made by private lenders such as banks, savings and loan associations, or mortgage companies.
 To get a loan, you apply to the lender.
 If the loan is approved, VA guarantees the loan when it is closed.
 The guaranty means the lender is protected against loss if you or a later owner fail to repay the loan.
+Learn more about how VA loans can work for you!

 Similarly, the VA proactively monitors each active loan to make sure payments are on track.
 The VA has foreclosure specialists who can help borrowers 60 or more days behind on their mortgage create a more affordable repayment plan.